jrgn9/cheater/README.md

 Cheater is made by Jørgen Skontorp.

 ## ✅ Todo
-- Thoroughly test the program for bugs
-- Release first version
 - Import function (and possibly export/backup to save a copy of the sheets)